Conte-Ecology/basinCharacteristics/zonalStatistics/README.md

 4. **HRD3_calculateUpstreamStatistics.R** - Script that calculates the upstream average of all basin characteristics

-  Open this script in R and set the `baseDirectory` variable to the path up to and including the `zonalStatistics` folder and run the script in R. This script does the following:
+  Open this script in R and set the `baseDirectory` variable to the path up to and including the `zonalStatistics` folder and run the script.
+This script does the following:
     1. Reads user-specified inputs from Step 1.
     2. Reads the two versions of the catchment areas (vector and raster).
 The vector area is the actual area, while raster area is used for determining the area containing raster data for each basin characteristic.
     3. Reads the ArcPy output `.dbf` tables for each of the rasters specified in the `HRD_INPUTS.txt` file.